COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Stage 2: Pushing & Birth

 Begins when your cervix is fully dilated and ends when your baby is born.
-The pushing stage is usually not longer than 3 hours for first time mothers.[REF-4nu] Following births are usually shorter.[REF-4nu]
+The pushing stage is usually not longer than 3 hours for your first labour and birth.10 Future births are usually shorter.10

-• The best success is accomplished if you push when you have the urge to push.
-You should be encouraged and supported to follow your own urge to push.[REF-4nu]
+• The common practice of coached pushing is not supported by research.12 You should be encouraged and supported to follow your own urges to push.10

 • Your baby will be immediately brought up onto your belly, dried and covered with a blanket.
-This is the beginning of your baby’s transition to life after birth with skin-to-skin care.
+This is the beginning of your baby’s transition to life after birth with skin-to-skin time together.

 Perineal massage